-He built three 58 foot wooden boats and took them as far as 2,500 nautical miles from Bellingham to False Pass, Alaska.
+He built two wooden boats and taking the Andrew Z II as far as 2,500 nautical miles from Bellingham to False Pass, Alaska .

 In the “good old days” this was accomplished in a boat powered by a single piston 50 horse power Frisco gas engine, with no radio and certainly no navigational equipment beyond a compass, a sextant and a familiarity with the stars.

 They would stack cages with live chickens in the bow of the boat to provide eggs and eventually chicken dinner.
 On occasion they would run into a storm and all the hapless chickens would drown and they would cook up one huge chicken dinner, but the egg supply was lost.

 Dinko married Maria Mardesich, also from the island of Vis.

 Dinko and Maria had five children: Andy, Tony, Katie, Pete and Dick.
 Each of Dinko’s four sons followed in their father’s footsteps and fished as well.